 Although the Land Trust and USFWS have been active in this landscape for more than 15 years, we now have a unique window of time to deepen our commitment and conservation impact to protect important wetland complexes.
-With an aging landowner population and organizational momentum, the time to implement a robust wetland protection and restoration program for this region is ripe.
+With an aging landowner population, intense lakeshore and land development pressure, and organizational momentum, the time to implement a robust wetland protection and restoration program for this region is ripe.
 To focus our work, we have completed an initial analysis to identify important wetland complexes in this landscape based on the nexus of high quality habitat, existing protected areas and restorable agricultural lands.
 These complexes include a mosaic of wetland, prairie/grassland, and forest habitats, as well as agricultural land.